fogbender/fogbender-oss/README.md

 ## Which packages?

-- [fogbender-proto](https://www.npmjs.com/package/fogbender-proto) - low-level package that allows you to connect to our real-time WebSocket API (you'll need this if you want to create your own Fogbender chat application or bot).
+- [fogbender-proto](https://www.npmjs.com/package/fogbender-proto) - low-level package that allows you to connect to our real-time WebSocket API (you'll need this if you want to create your own Fogbender chat application or bot)
 - [fogbender](https://www.npmjs.com/package/fogbender) - vanilla JavaScript module to embed the Fogbender Widget on your website
 - [fogbender-react](https://www.npmjs.com/package/fogbender-react) - React wrapper for `fogbender` to embed the Fogbender